Burberry Logo Meaning – History of Burberry Emblem

 Burberry Group plc Information

-Burberry released a new logo and monogram in August 2018.
-Created by graphic designer Peter Saville, the new Burberry logo heralded the brand’s new innings under chief creative officer Riccardo Tisci.
-The new Burberry emblem was quite radical since it did away with the age old “Equestrian Knight” and named the label in a bolder and more contemporary font.
-The new minimalistic Burberry emblem stated the brand name in all caps followed by a smaller “LONDON ENGLAND” below it.
-In a sense, the brand took the well-traveled path of minimalistic design approach followed by Louis Vuitton, Céline, Tom Ford, Fendi, and Chanel.
+In August 2018, Burberry introduced a fresh logo and monogram, which was the creation of graphic designer Peter Saville.
+This new Burberry logo marked a new chapter for the brand under the leadership of Chief Creative Officer Riccardo Tisci.
+The updated Burberry emblem was notably radical, as it departed from the traditional “Equestrian Knight” and presented the brand name in a bolder and more contemporary font.
+The new minimalist Burberry logo featured the brand name in all capital letters, with “LONDON ENGLAND” appearing in smaller text beneath it.
+In a way, the brand embraced the trend of minimalistic design, a path also followed by brands like Louis Vuitton, Céline, Tom Ford, Fendi, and Chanel.

 Burberry Logo Meaning 2018

-The creative duo also came up with a pattern of interlocking Ts and Bs to make a “TB” monogram, inspired by the initials of the brand’s founder, Thomas Burberry.
-The monogram, which will feature prominently in advertising, brought together a striking combination of orange honey, classic white, and the well-known Burberry beige.
-The monogram was the result of Tisci’s visit to Burberry archives and dates back to 1908.
+The creative team also introduced a pattern featuring interlocking Ts and Bs to create a “TB” monogram, drawing inspiration from the initials of the brand’s founder, Thomas Burberry.
+This monogram, set to be prominently featured in advertising, combined an eye-catching blend of orange honey, classic white, and the iconic Burberry beige.
+Remarkably, the monogram was the outcome of Tisci’s exploration of the Burberry archives and has roots dating back to 1908.

 Burberry Monogram 2018